Plague riot. E. Lissner

-Since then, quarantine measures have become common in Russia.
-In particular, Ivan the Terrible interrupted communications from Moscow and places that were infected.
-People who died from the infection were forbidden to bury near churches, they were taken away from settlements.
-On the streets and roads put posts.
-The yards, where a man was dying from the sea, were blocked, put up by the watchmen, who handed them over to write from the street.
-Priests were forbidden to visit patients.
-Severe measures were applied against quarantine violators.
-It happened that violators were burned along with the sick.
+Since that time, quarantine measures have become common in Russia.
+In particular, Ivan the Terrible interrupted communications from Moscow and places that were exposed to infection.
+People who died from the infection were forbidden to be buried near churches, they were taken away from settlements.
+They set up posts on the streets and roads.
+The courtyards where a person died from the pestilence was blocked, sentinels were posted, who passed the food from the street.
+The priests were forbidden to visit the sick.
+The most severe measures were taken against quarantine violators.
+It happened that violators were burned together with the sick.

 The great pestilence struck Russia at the beginning of the 1654th century.
 In Moscow alone, hundreds of thousands of people died (including refugees from rural areas where hunger raged).
 This epidemic has become one of the prerequisites of the Troubles.
 Another terrible disease struck Moscow and the country in 1656-150.
 People were dying in the thousands, whole streets.
 The royal family, the patriarch, all the nobility and officials simply fled from the capital.
 Even the streltsy garrison fled.
 As a result, the entire management system in Moscow collapsed.
 Mortality was terrifying.
 According to various estimates, half of the capital's population (XNUMX thousand people) died.